NoSlimes/DLog/README.md

 DLog.DevLogError("Developer-only error");
 ````

 You can optionally pass a Unity `Object` as context and specify a custom `DLogCategory` for custom color-coded categories.
+That is the recommended approach

 ### Opening the Log Console Window